Ellie Darcey-Alden: Other work

-Outside of screen and stage credits, she modelled for Morleys Stores ca. 2009-10, Playworld Systems, Nestle, Sodexo, Marks & Spencer, and McCarthy & Stone, and was a front page model for the British children and pre-teen magazine Girl Talk in 2012 and 2013.
+Outside of screen and stage credits, she modelled for Morleys Stores ca. 2009–10, Playworld Systems, Nestle, Sodexo, Marks & Spencer, and McCarthy & Stone, and was a front page model for the British children and pre-teen magazine Girl Talk in 2012 and 2013.
 In January 2011, she appeared in a commercial for Skype.

 She has appeared at many Harry Potter events and other fan conventions over the years, including the Harry Potter and the Deathly Hallows – Part 1 cast and crew screening in October 2010, the Harry Potter and the Deathly Hallows – Part 2 world premiere on in Trafalgar Square, LeakyCon 2011 in Orlando, Florida, the Warner Bros.
 Studio Tour London: The Making of Harry Potter in October 2012, LeakyCon Portland 2013, LeakyCon London 2013, Misti-Con 2013 in Laconia, New Hampshire. and SpaceCon, Cape Coral in 2023.

 In December 2012, along with Potter alum Ryan Turner (Hugo Weasley) she participated in the Leighton Christmas Festival.

 She was scheduled to appear as a guest at Gallifrey One 2014, a science fiction and Doctor Who fan convention, which took place 14–16 February at the Los Angeles Airport Marriott.
 It was announced that she would be returning to LeakyCon 2014, which took place in Orlando, Florida from 30 July to 3 August and played Hermione Granger in the Opening Ceremony.
-She and her brother Joseph appeared as guests at the Midwest's Premier Doctor Who event, Chicago TARDIS 2014 from 28–30 November at the Westin Lombard Yorktown Center.
-She and her brother were scheduled to appear as guests at the Twin Cities' premier Doctor Who convention, CONsole Room 2015 which took place from 29–31 May at the Hilton Minneapolis/St. Paul Airport.
+She and her brother Joseph appeared as guests at the Midwest's Premier Doctor Who event, Chicago TARDIS 2014 from 28 to 30 November at the Westin Lombard Yorktown Center.
+She and her brother were scheduled to appear as guests at the Twin Cities' premier Doctor Who convention, CONsole Room 2015 which took place from 29 to 31 May at the Hilton Minneapolis/St. Paul Airport.
 On 6 April 2016, she visited The Wizarding World of Harry Potter Opening at Universal Studios Hollywood on behalf of MuggleNet where she interviewed Harry Potter co-stars Tom Felton, James and Oliver Phelps, Evanna Lynch and Warwick Davis as well as art director Alan Gilmore.